Are you planning on growing Thai basil indoors? Then don’t think twice! This herb can easily grow inside just like its mother—the common basil.

 - Caring for the Seeds

-Growing Thai Basil from Cuttings
+Growing Thai Basil From Cuttings

-If not, then no problem.
+If not, no problem.
 You can buy a Thai basil plant from a nursery and wait until it grows old enough to produce some cuttings.

 - When and How to Take Thai Basil Cuttings

-Wait until the plant has grown at least four inches tall or has developed no less than four sets of leaves on most of its branches.
+Wait until the plant has grown at least four inches tall.
+Another recommendation is to wait until it has developed no less than four sets of leaves on most of its branches.

 - Propagating the Cutting